YiitWT/yiit.xyz/README.md

 - `src/utils/` – Reusable utilities (scroll system, hooks)
 - `public/` – Static assets and images

-## 🧑‍💻 Why This Matters for HR

-- **Real Client Work:** Includes freelance and internship experience with real deliverables
-- **Modern Practices:** Uses current best practices in React, TypeScript, and CSS
-- **Soft Skills:** Collaboration, problem-solving, and adaptability highlighted in project and experience sections
-- **Continuous Learning:** Shows progression from hobbyist to professional developer
-- **Code Quality:** Linted, typed, and well-organized for maintainability

-## 📝 How to Review

-1. **Browse the Live Site:** See the UI, navigation, and responsiveness in action
-2. **Review the Code:** Check modularity, clarity, and use of modern tools
-3. **Explore Projects:** Each project includes a description and relevant skills
-4. **Contact Me:** Use the contact section for direct communication

 ## 📦 Getting Started (Local Development)

 ```bash